Skip to main content

 Perhaps you aren’t ready to volunteer yet but want to learn more about gardening?
 Like the SDSU Extension Master Gardeners Facebook page to stay up-to-date on webinars and workshops open to the public.

 "I love working as a volunteer with SDSU Extension as a South Dakota Master Gardener.
-My mind is stimulated with the up-to-date horticulture information provided which fuels my teaching portfolio which in turn connects me to my community."
+My mind is stimulated with the up-to-date horticulture information provided which fuels my teaching portfolio, which in turn connects me to my community."

-— Sue W. White, President, SDMG Association
+— Sue W. White, Northern Hills Master Gardener

-Program Requirements
+Program Details and Requirements

 Program Components